Brain Building Feedback

 This is a great way to provide understandable explanations to kids about how the brain works and why the interventions are going to be effective.
-I expect it to enhance the child and family’s engagement in the intervention process.

 The Brain Building Book